UPOBioinfo/aba/README.md

 # ABA Project: Genomics for personalized medicine against *Acinetobacter baumannii*

 These are both the computational tools and protocol used to annotate and analyse the pan genome of Acinetobacter baumannii.
-In this project were used 2,467 assembled genomes of this bacterium, but this protocol is potentially useful to study any other prokaryotic species.
+In this project 2,467 assembled genomes of this bacterium were used , but this protocol is potentially useful to study any other prokaryotic species.

 ## Genome annotation
 FASTA files for all strains are downloaded from NCBI Genome database.
 Files were used by [Roary](https://sanger-pathogens.github.io/Roary/)  for calculating the core and pan genome, with both -s and -o parameters, and 90% as the identity threshold, which creates a pan_genome file.
 The reference protein-coding sequences from this file are functionally annotated using [Sma3s v2](http://www.bioinfocabd.upo.es/sma3s/) and the taxonomic division bacteria of UniProt Knowledgebase as annotation source.